Darnethal0z/Anweddol-server/docs/source/technical_specifications/index.md

 # Technical specifications
 ---

-Hello and welcome to the Anweddol server technical specifications.
+Welcome to the Anweddol server technical specifications.

 You'll retrieve documentation about how the Anweddol server and its affiliated features works.